 Previously, Allison has consulted for numerous human rights organizations, was the Russia director for Human Rights Watch, based in Moscow and the Uzbekistan researcher for Human Rights Watch, based in Tashkent.
 She holds a Master of Arts in Law and Diplomacy from the Fletcher School at Tufts University with concentrations in international human rights law and conflict resolution; a Juris Doctor from Northeastern University School of Law; and a Bachelor of Arts in Political Science from Swarthmore College.

 Caitlin Hoover is a nonprofit management professional.
-She has a commitment to building teams and core organizational strength to support grassroots work advancing migrants rights, women’s rights, and labor rights.
-She has managed budgeting and compliance for research, film, and advocacy programs and has experience coordinating communications, logistics, and workflow with staff across three continents.
+She is committed to building teams and core organizational strength to support grassroots work advancing migrants' rights, women's rights, and labor rights.
+She has managed budgeting and compliance for research, film, and advocacy programs and has experience coordinating communications, logistics, and workflow with staff across five continents.
 She also brings a strong lens of how to make technology work for global teams and organizations.
-Based in the Netherlands, Caitlin is determined, energetic, and focused on building secure practices which strengthen organizational and advocacy outcomes.
+Caitlin is determined, energetic, and focused on building secure practices which strengthen organizational and advocacy outcomes.
 Caitlin holds a B.A. from the University of California, Berkeley.
-Caitlin’s consciousness of labor rights developed through her own work as a nanny and an assembly line packer.
-Before transitioning to nonprofit management, Caitlin worked as a researcher on gender based violence in fast fashion and developed content for original interactive documentaries on the urbanization of Mumbai, India.
-She also served as a caseworker defending student’s work-study and healthcare rights.
+Before transitioning to nonprofit management, Caitlin worked as a researcher on gender-based violence in fast fashion and developed content for original interactive documentaries on the urbanization of Mumbai, India.
+She also served as a caseworker defending students' work-study and healthcare rights.
 She is thrilled to bring her passion, life experiences, and organizational talent to GLJ.

 Jacob Horwitz has built membership-based worker-led organizing programs in the US South and Global South for fifteen years.
 He’s led dozens of workplace and community campaigns against multinational corporations including Hershey, McDonalds, and Wal-Mart.
 He’s organized at the intersection of migration and forced labor and spent over nine years co-developing a transnational membership-based worker organization that became the National Guestworker Alliance (NGA).